-The size of the Association and the limited number of accounting personnel makes it difficult to implement this level of internal control.
+Cause: The size of the Association and the limited number of accounting personnel makes it difficult to implement this level of internal control.

-Effect:

-Management must rely on the auditing firm to report financial data reliably in accordance with generally accepted accounting principles.
+Effect: Management must rely on the auditing firm to report financial data reliably in accordance with U.S. GAAP.

-Recommendation:

-Management and those charged with governance should make the decision whether to accept the degree of risk associated with this condition because of cost or other consideration.
+Recommendation: Management and those charged with governance should make the decision whether to accept the degree of risk associated with this condition because of costs or other considerations.

-View of Responsible Officials:

-The Board of Directors and management accept the degree of risk associated with this condition because of cost and/or other considerations.
+Views of Responsible Officials: The Board of Directors and management of the Association accept this degree of risk associated with the condition because of costs and/or other considerations.